visual-framework/vf-core/tools/vf-component-library/src/site/guidance/accessibility.md

 ## Reality <a id="reality"></a>

-It can seem easy to believe that users with an impalement are rare, but [they are common](https://www.powermapper.com/blog/website-accessibility-disability-statistics/):

-- Dyslexia is measured between 20% to 35%,
-- A form of color blindness is 8% of men,
-- 7% of working age adults have a severe dexterity difficulty,
-- ... there are also common hearing and learning disabilities.
+People vary in their ability to see, hear, read text and use the mouse.
+For example, at least [1 in 5 people in the UK have a long term illness, impairment or disability](https://www.gov.uk/guidance/accessibility-requirements-for-public-sector-websites-and-apps#understanding-accessibility) that may make it harder for them to use a website.
+Many more have a temporary disability.

 So when we think about making a quality website, we should focus beyond technical performance metrics, bugs and good looks.
-The standard of quality also includes the sometime imperceptible usability issues.
+The standard of quality should also include usability and accessibility so that the site can be used by as many people as possible.

-For Visual Framework sites we recommend the WCAG 2.1 AA level.
-This is both the legal level [required by the European Union](https://www.deque.com/blog/eu-web-accessibility-compliance-and-legislation/) (and other national governments) and it is a level that should impose a reasonable amount of effort on develop and design; the Digital Accessibility Centre [summarizes](https://digitalaccessibilitycentre.org/index.php/blog/20-diary/187-the-icing-on-the-cake-the-difference-between-aa-and-aaa-compliance): “AA is accepted as a very good commitment to accessibility”.
+For Visual Framework sites we recommend the WCAG 2.1 AA accesibility level.
+This is both the legal level [required by the European Union](https://www.deque.com/blog/eu-web-accessibility-compliance-and-legislation/) (and other national governments) and it is a level that should impose a reasonable amount of effort on develop and design.
+[As the Digital Accessibility Centre summarizes](https://digitalaccessibilitycentre.org/index.php/blog/20-diary/187-the-icing-on-the-cake-the-difference-between-aa-and-aaa-compliance): “AA is accepted as a very good commitment to accessibility”.

 ### Sidebar: what-a-cag? <a id="sidebar"></a>

-Read at all on web accessibility and you'll see: "[WCAG](https://www.w3.org/TR/WCAG20/)", "AA" and "AAA".
-The The Web Content Accessibility Guidelines [is set of widely recognised recommendations](https://tetralogical.com/articles/wcag-primer/) for making websites and apps accessible to people with disabilities.
+Read at all on web accessibility and you'll see: "WCAG", "AA" and "AAA".
+[The Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/TR/WCAG20/) is set of widely recognised recommendations for making websites and apps accessible to people with disabilities.
+[The WCAG primer](https://tetralogical.com/articles/wcag-primer/) explains these guidelines and how to use them.

 ## An accessible start <a id="start"></a>